 Depending where you are, there may not be a lot close by the port.
 Getting off and simply walking around, may not be the most exciting vacation day.
 It may not even feel very safe.

 I’ve learned that we can’t, and shouldn’t, try to do it all within one cruise vacation.
-Whether at port or on the cruise ship, over planning and over programming leads to stress for everyone!
+Whether at port or on the cruise ship, over planning and over doing it just won’t feel like a vacation.

 11. Eating too much